China is one of the most fascinating countries in the world, whether you're traveling or teaching there.

-Here’s an honest appraisal of some of the things foreigners find difficult dealing with when visiting this great country.
+Here’s an honest appraisal of some of the things foreigners find difficult dealing with when visiting China.

 Despite government campaigns encouraging people to be more 'civilized', for many Chinese men spitting in public is virtually a national pastime.